- Top

 Fifty years later, in the 3rd year of the Tenryaku era (949), seven pine trees grew overnight in front of the Daishogun Shrine, and the tips and branches of the trees glowed at night.
 Hearing this, Emperor Murakami built a shrine here and enshrined the spirit of Michizane.

 Since then, more than a thousand years have passed!
-Osaka Tenmangu Shrine has been passed down through the generations.tenjinsan1The Taishogun Shrine still enshrines a deity closely related to Osaka Tenmangu Shrine in a section of the shrine grounds.
+Osaka Tenmangu Shrine has been passed down through the generations.The Taishogun Shrine still enshrines a deity closely related to Osaka Tenmangu Shrine in a section of the shrine grounds.

 Osaka Tenmangu Shrine is also a place for hatsumode, prayers for success in school, visits to the shrine, Shichi-Go-San (seven-five-three-three) ceremonies, weddings, and more.